jmarnold1021/MIS-Tools/README.md

 ```

-**This will change soon since installed versions will need a way to have configs provided probably using a path paramater.**
+**This will change soon since installed versions will need a way to have configs provided probably using a path paramater.
+Packaged version will fail atm sourcing this file!!!**

 ## Python Packaging Help Docs I Roughly Used
 [Packaging Docs](https://medium.com/analytics-vidhya/how-to-create-a-python-library-7d5aea80cc3f)<br>